 WNTR Cash-Secured Put Strategy

-WNTR (YieldMax MSTR Short Option Income Strategy ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+WNTR (YieldMax MSTR Short Option Income Strategy ETF), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-The YieldMax Short MSTR Option Income Strategy ETF (WNTR) is an actively managed exchanged fund that seeks to generate weekly income through a synthetic covered put strategy on Strategy Inc (MSTR).
-The strategy is designed to capture option premiums while providing inverse (short) exposure to the share price movements of MSTR, with risk management through purchased call options.
+The YieldMax Short MSTR Option Income Strategy ETF (WNTR) is an actively managed exchange-traded fund designed to produce regular weekly income.
+It achieves this objective by implementing a synthetic covered put options strategy focused on Strategy Inc (MSTR) shares.
+This sophisticated strategy is structured to collect income from option premiums while simultaneously establishing a bearish (short) position against the price movements of MSTR stock.
+Risk mitigation is incorporated into the strategy through the acquisition of call options.

-WNTR (YieldMax MSTR Short Option Income Strategy ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $34.7M, a beta of -1.69 versus the broader market, a 52-week range of 20.85-45.53, average daily share volume of 207K, a public-listing history dating back to 2025.
+WNTR (YieldMax MSTR Short Option Income Strategy ETF) trades in the Financial Services sector, specifically Asset Management - Leveraged, with a market capitalization of approximately $41.6M, a beta of -1.98 versus the broader market, a 52-week range of 20.85-45.53, average daily share volume of 158K, a public-listing history dating back to 2025.
 These structural characteristics shape how WNTR etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a cash-secured put on WNTR?